chaynHQ/bloom-frontend/README.md

 ### Public Bloom

 Anyone can come directly to the site and register as a _public_ Bloom user with access to selected courses.
-Self guided/static courses can be completed at any time by a public user, without any extra features e.g. therapy or permanent 1-1 chat.
-Public Bloom also offers _live_ courses, whereby for a period of time, users also have access to 1-1 crisp chat and the option to join a whatsapp/telegram group for regular messages related to the live course.
+Self guided/static courses can be completed at any time by a public user, without any extra features e.g. therapy.

 ### Partner access and multi tenancy